 What should I sell my RS saddle for?

-Saddle RETAIL prices starts at $825 for barrels and $880 for training saddles.
+Saddle RETAIL prices starts at $825 for barrels and $1095 for training saddles.
 Used saddle RETAIL prices most commonly range at $500-$950 based on condition.
-If trading contact the store and we can get you a formal quote.
+If trading, contact the store and we can get you a formal quote.

 How to clean and break in your RS Saddle?

 Cleaning Rough-out Leather: For daily care, use a stiff bristle brush to get large spots clean of dust and dirt.
 Do not use any conditioners or cleaners.
 To restore rough-out that has become smooth, take either a wire bristle brush or sandpaper and work in a circular motion.
 You will have leather residue that will come off.
 You are essentially taking off that top layer of leather and causing it to become "rough" again.

-Cleaning Smooth or Tooled Leather: To make sure you do not scratch your smooth leather or tooling used softer tools on these areas then on your rough-out areas.
-Start by cleaning as much dirt off as possible with a dry rag or cloth, you can also use a piece of wool (you will find this in some saddle cleaning kits) Next, use a leather cleaner with a soft cloth, sponge, or wool to get the remaining dirt off the leather and in the tooling.
+Cleaning Smooth or Tooled Leather: To make sure you do not scratch your smooth leather or tooling, use softer tools on these areas than on your rough-out.
+Start by cleaning as much dirt off as possible with a dry rag or cloth; you can also use a piece of wool (you will find this in some saddle cleaning kits).
+Next, use a leather cleaner with a soft cloth, sponge, or wool to get the remaining dirt off the leather and in the tooling.
 Small details can be gone over with a soft bristle toothbrush and your cleaner of choice.
-After everything is all cleaned used a leather conditioner or oil to recondition the leather.
-When choosing a conditioner you want a conditioner that soaks in nicely, avoid anything with wax in it.
+After everything is cleaned, use a leather conditioner or oil to recondition the leather.
+When choosing a conditioner, you want a product that soaks in nicely, avoid anything with wax in it.
 We recommend Bick 4 conditioner or 100% pure Neatsfoot oil (not compound).
-Neatsfoot WILL darken the color of the leather and olive oil will not change the color as much.
+Neatsfoot WILL darken the color of the leather, but a conditioner such as Bick 4 will not.